-Reassessing the New Materialism in eighteenth- and nineteenth-century studies, as well as contemporary arguments about the promise and peril of automation, Automatic argues that writing and art during the first industrial revolution had to confront the phenomenon of non-intentional materiality, a matrix of objects and practices that were thought to expand and proliferate independently, defy the subject, and rebuff vitalist theories, where things exist in harmony with human social life.
-Figures such as Phillis Wheatley Peters, Wordsworth, John Keats, Mary Shelley, William Makepeace Thackeray, Ada Lovelace, and Frances Harper discover this "automatic materialism" in the steam press, pandemic virus, and early locomotive-as well as the colonial life sciences, finance capital, and bureaucratic technocracy-even while they reveal its close connection to forms of political history that are said to be inevitable, from the liberal end of history to the radical "fully automated luxury utopia."
+Reassessing the New Materialism, Posthumanism, as well as contemporary arguments about the promise and peril of automation, Automatic argues that writing and art during the industrial revolution confronted the phenomenon of non-intentional materiality, a matrix of objects and practices that were thought to expand and proliferate independently, defy the subject, and rebuff popular theories like vitalism, where nature and human social life exist in harmony with one another.
+Figures such as Phillis Wheatley Peters, Wordsworth, John Keats, Mary Shelley, William Makepeace Thackeray, Ada Lovelace, and Frances Harper discover this "automatic materialism" in the steam press, pandemic virus, and early locomotive-as well as the colonial life sciences, finance capital, and bureaucratic technocracy-even while they reveal its connection to forms of political history that are said to be inevitable, from the liberal end of history to the radical "fully automated luxury utopia."
 (In Progress)